Provides a base set of functionality for playlists: the enqueue,

 removed.

-with the same HASH
+Unless an ENQUEUE with the same HASH follows, HASH now no

-now points to the item, if any,
+longer points to an item.
+INDEX now points to the item, if any,

 following the dequeued item.

-— item added to playlistENQUEUE <INDEX> <HASH> <TYPE> <ARGUMENTS…>
+ENQUEUE — item added to playlistENQUEUE <INDEX> <HASH> <TYPE> <ARGUMENTS…>

-now point to an item of type
+The index INDEX and hash HASH now point to an item of type

-with arguments ARGUMENTS
+TYPE with arguments ARGUMENTS.

-Any items occurring on or after INDEX
+Any items occurring on or after INDEX now follow this new item,

 and their positive indices have changed by 1.
 (Any items before

-have now had their negative indices change by -1.)
+INDEX have now had their negative indices change by -1.)
 As such,

 any attempt to reference items by index must be adjusted accordingly.